Last Updated 9:46am, 4 December 2020

 - For the rest of Devon find contact details on the Devon Voluntary Action (DeVA) website

-If you are setting up a local group, make sure you are aware of the implications of the current legislation regarding data protection and safeguarding vulnerable adults.
+If you are setting up a new local group, make sure you are aware of the implications of the current legislation regarding data protection and safeguarding vulnerable adults.
 Although much of the legislation may not apply to you, there are some important principles you must follow around keeping personal data safe and confidential, and ensuring the most vulnerable are protected from harm.

 Stay connected with other local authorities